genomicsengland/vcf-dedup/README.md

 ### Output

-If the parameter `output-vcf` is provided this file will be created.
+* If the parameter `output-vcf` is provided this file will be created.
-If the parameter `output-vcf` is not provided the resulting VCF will be written to the standard output.
+* If the parameter `output-vcf` is not provided the resulting VCF will be written to the standard output.
+* The duplicated variants will be written in `${output-vcf}.duplicated.vcf` if `output-vcf` is provided, otherwise they will be written to the standard error.

 ### Sample commands

 For strelka it is agreed to run the following command:
 ```
-vcf_dedupper --input-vcf $file --output-vcf ${file}.dedupped.vcf --variant-caller strelka --selection-method af --equality-mode 1 --sample-idx 1 2> ${file}.log
+vcf_dedupper --input-vcf $file --output-vcf ${file}.dedupped.vcf --variant-caller strelka --selection-method af --equality-mode 1 --sample-idx 1  --sort --sort-threads 2 2> ${file}.log
 ```

 For Starling it is agreed to run the following commands:
 ```
-vcf_dedupper --input-vcf $file --output-vcf ${file}.dedupped.vcf --variant-caller starling --selection-method quality --equality-mode 1 2> ${file}.log
+vcf_dedupper --input-vcf $file --output-vcf ${file}.dedupped.vcf --variant-caller starling --selection-method quality --equality-mode 1 --sort --sort-threads 2 2> ${file}.log
 ```

 For the `duplication_finder` run the following command:
 ```
-vcf_dedupper --input-vcf $file --output-vcf ${file}.duplications.vcf --variant-caller duplication_finder --selection-method af 2> ${file}.log
+vcf_dedupper --input-vcf $file --output-vcf ${file}.duplications.vcf --variant-caller duplication_finder --selection-method af --sort --sort-threads 2 2> ${file}.log
 ```